I have a lot of my net worth tied up in one company. I need a plan to keep my family safe and still have the opportunity to grow my wealth.

 To me, successful financial management means freedom.

-Working with our business owner team will help you grow assets outside of your company so that you and your loved ones are safe while the business goes through the usual cycles.
+For business owners, the risks increase as we age.
+We also have less time to take advantage of business opportunities.
+Our team will help you grow assets outside of your company so that you and your loved ones are safe while the business goes through the usual cycles.

 In the old way of doing business, a business owner had to communicate with a CPA, CFP, attorney, banker, etc. Then share that info with another person on the team.
 A lot of work!

-With our way—the new way—of doing business, our unique process facilitates communication between experts.
+With our new way of wealth management, we follow a process that facilitates communication between experts.
 This way, a business owner can focus on steering the ship instead of being an expert at everything “under the hood.”

 Edward is an executive whose technology company went public.
 He has stock options, restricted stock units and owns stock outright in his ESPP (Employee Stock Purchase Plan).
 He has 100% confidence in his company’s ability to grow faster than other companies and wants to maximize his returns.
 But he also wants to protect his family’s financial security and not put them at risk by keeping too much with his employer.
 He has college to plan for, a new mountain vacation home to finish and to furnish, and charities, including his church, he would love to support.
 We: